-God's wonderful purpose of grace, the mystery of redeeming love, is the theme into which 'angels desire to look'. and it will be their study throughout endless ages.
+God's wonderful purpose of grace, the mystery of redeeming love, is the theme into which "angels desire to look," and it will be their study throughout endless ages.
 Both the redeemed and the unfallen beings will find in the cross of Christ their science and their song.
-It will be seen that the glory shining in the face of Jesus is the glory of selfsacrificing love.
-In the light of Calvary it will be seen that the law of selfrenouncing love is the law of life for earth and heaven; that the love which 'seeketh not her own' has its source in the heart of God; and that in the meek and lowly One is manifested the character of Him who dwelleth in the light which no man can approach unto.1
+It will be seen that the glory shining in the face of Jesus is the glory of self-sacrificing love.
+In the light of Calvary it will be seen that the law of self-renouncing love is the law of life for earth and heaven; that the love which "seeketh not her own" has its source in the heart of God: